Research in Human Development and Family Science

 NICHD 1R01HD100557-01A1, “The role of fathering in the language development among young, low-income African American and Latino children”, PI, 30%, Budget (total costs): $3,196,051 (2020-2025)

-Clinical Assistant Professor (Director of Child Development Lab)
+Clinical Associate Professor (Director of Child Development Lab)

 My research has focused on the relationships established between families and teachers/homes and schools by co-creating a dialogic bridge.